3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Denali Winter Summit Flight

-Given you’ll be flying in a multi-engine non-pressurized plane, oxygen masks are required above 12,000 feet to avoid the effects of hypoxia felt at such extreme elevations.
-The professional pilot will set course for the summit, but ultimately weather, winds and visibility will dictate the final flight route.
-Along the way, gaze at the vast and remote land below, which includes the surrounding peaks and glaciers of the Alaska Mountain Range.
+Flying in a multi-engine non-pressurized plane, oxygen masks are required above 12,000 feet to avoid the effects of hypoxia felt at such extreme elevations.
+Your professional pilot will set course for the summit, but ultimately weather, winds, and visibility dictate the final flight route.
+Along the way, gaze at the vast and remote land below, including the surrounding peaks and glaciers of the Alaska Range.

 Brunch - The Crepery

-After a chilly morning, warm up with freshly prepared sweet and savory crepes from a menu of 35+ imaginative flavors served at The Crepery.
-Prepared to order from scratch, this Fairbanks staple is ideal for a quick yet satisfying ‘feel good’ brunch—the sweet turtle with Nutella, walnuts, and caramel as well as the savory prosciutto bleu fig crepes were divine!
+After a chilly morning, warm up with sweet and savory crepes from the menu of 35+ imaginative flavors at The Crepery.
+Prepared to order from scratch, this Fairbanks staple is ideal for a quick yet satisfying ‘feel good’ brunch—the sweet turtle with Nutella, walnuts, and caramel as well as the savory prosciutto bleu fig crepe were my picks!

 North Pole

-Drive 20 minutes outside of town to North Pole, Alaska to experience a community where the spirit of Christmas lives year round!
-The main holly jolly feature here is the Santa Claus House filled with every kind of holiday tchotchke and complete with a 42 foot tall St. Nick statue out front.
-Inside, the man in the red suit himself listens to children’s Christmas wishes daily, with the trading post mailing out millions of letters from Santa each winter season.
+Drive 20 minutes outside town to the community of North Pole, Alaska where the spirit of Christmas lives year round!
+The main holly jolly feature is the Santa Claus House filled with every kind of holiday tchotchke imaginable and complete with a 42-foot tall St. Nick statue out front.
+Inside, the man in the red suit listens to children’s wishes daily while the working trading post mails millions of letters from Santa each winter season.

 Dinner - Soba

-Take an opportunity in the late afternoon to nap before a long night ahead—spoiler alert, you’ll soon be chasing the northern lights into the wee morning!—then head back downtown to dig into authentic cuisine from the least visited country in Europe.
-Soba serves Moldovan comfort food with hearty Eastern European flavors you can't get anywhere else in Fairbanks, or in the lower 48 for that matter!
+Nap in the late afternoon before a long night ahead—spoiler alert: you’ll be chasing the northern lights—then head back downtown to dig into authentic cuisine from the least visited country in Europe.
+Soba serves Moldovan comfort food with hearty Eastern European flavors you can't get anywhere else in Fairbanks, or in the Lower 48 for that matter!
 Made to order from scratch with only fresh, high-quality ingredients, dig into Moldova’s favorite corn polenta dish mămăligă under the cozy twinkling lights.

-Next door to Soba is The Red Fox, selling traditional fine furs perfect for keeping warm in the Arctic Circle as an authentic souvenir paying homage to Alaska’s colonial fur trade.
+Next door to Soba is The Red Fox.
+Selling traditional fine furs, keep warm in the Arctic Circle with an authentic souvenir paying homage to Alaska’s colonial fur trade.

 Northern Lights Tour

-Assuming your tour guide gives the green light ahead of time that it’s a prime night for aurora hunting, gear up in your warmest winter clothes for a celestial late night adventure.
-The aurora borealis, otherwise known as the northern lights, is a natural phenomenon in which charged solar particles interact with Earth's magnetic field to create colorful, dynamic displays of light in the skies of high-altitude regions.
+Assuming your guide gives the green light that it’s a prime night for aurora hunting, gear up in your warmest winter clothes for a celestial late night adventure.
+The aurora borealis, otherwise known as the northern lights, is a natural phenomenon where charged solar particles interacting with Earth's magnetic field create colorful, dynamic displays of light in the skies of high-latitude regions.

-One of the Seven Natural Wonders of the World, Fairbanks sits under the “Aurora Oval” with relatively low light pollution, making it the ideal destination to maximize your chances of witnessing this dancing green spectacle firsthand!
-The aurora can be visible anytime there’s adequate darkness, which generally entails a late August through mid-April viewing opportunity.
+One of the Seven Natural Wonders of the World, Fairbanks sits under the aurora oval with relatively low light pollution, making it the ideal destination to maximize your chances of witnessing this dancing green spectacle firsthand!
+The aurora can be seen anytime there’s adequate darkness, which generally entails a late August through mid-April viewing opportunity.

 Pro Tip:

-Schedule on your first day to guarantee an aurora sighting.
-If the nightly conditions are unfavorable you will be rebooked, and if no photographic evidence of the lights is produced a complimentary tour for any future night with no expiration date is granted.
+Schedule this tour on your first night to guarantee an aurora sighting.
+If the nightly conditions are unfavorable you will be rebooked to the next, and if no photographic evidence is produced a complimentary tour for any future night with no expiration date is granted.

 Day 2